A Complete Guide to Zimbabwe Entrance Requirements for Visitors

 In addition to these prohibited items, the government of Zimbabwe has placed limits on the quantity of other items that can be brought into the country.
 If you plan to travel with any of the following items when visiting Zimbabwe, you will want to plan accordingly so that you do not violate the Zimbabwe entrance requirements:

-• Live animals – health certificate required along with complete and valid inoculations.
+• Live animals – a health certificate is required along with complete and valid inoculations.
 Contact the nearest embassy to obtain permission.

 • Medication